-The epay Segment generates commissions or processing fees from the distribution of electronic content and from telecommunications service providers for the sale and distribution of prepaid mobile airtime.
-In 2018, of the total revenues and gross profit for the epay Segment, approximately 62% of total revenues and approximately 69% of gross profit was from electronic content other than prepaid mobile airtime (non-mobile products).
+The epay Segment generates commissions and processing fees from the distribution of electronic content and from telecommunications service providers for the sale and distribution of prepaid mobile airtime.
+In 2019, of the total revenues and gross profit for the epay Segment, approximately 63% of total revenues and approximately 72% of gross profit was from electronic content other than prepaid mobile airtime (digital media products).

-Customers generally purchase non-mobile prepaid content as a gift or for self-use.
+Customers purchase digital media prepaid content as a gift or for self-use.
 Content is generally purchased in two ways:

-- · Directly online from the content provider using an online payment method; or - Through physical retail stores, online retailers or other electronic channels, including payment wallets, online banking, mobile applications and other sources.
+- Directly online from the content provider using an online payment method; or - Through physical retail stores, online retailers or other electronic channels, including payment wallets, online banking, mobile applications and other sources.

-Customers using mobile phones generally pay for their usage in one of two ways:
+Customers using mobile phones generally pay for usage in one of two ways: